UW-POLS501/2018/content/_index.md

 ## Textbooks

 - Wickham, Hadley, and Garrett Grolemund.
 2016.
 [R for Data Science](http://r4ds.had.co.nz/).
 O'Reilly Media.
 - Imai, Kosuke.
 2017. *A First Course in Quantitative Social Science.* Princeton University Press.
-Forthcoming.
-Draft available on Canvas.
-- Bailey, Michael A. 2015. *Real Stats: Using Econometrics for Political Science and Public Policy*.
-Oxford University Press.
-- Diez, David M., Christopher D. Barr, and Mine Çetinkaya-Rundel.
-2015.
-[OpenIntro Statistics](https://www.openintro.org/stat/textbook.php).
-3rd ed.

 *R for Data Science* will be relied upon for teaching R, while *QSS* will be relied upon for concepts in data analysis and statistics, and political science examples. *OpenIntro Statistics* provides supplementary statistical information. *Real Stats* will be provide supplementary information on regression and causal inference towards the end of the course, but it will be primarily used in the following course, POLS 503.

 The primary text for R, *R for Data Science*, uses [tidyverse](https://github.com/tidyverse/tidyverse), a set of R packages not included in R by default.
 I have written solutions to the exercises and some additional notes for *R4DS*.
 These are available at [jrnold/e4qf](https://jrnold.github.io/e4qf/).

 However, the primary statistical text, *QSS*, relies upon the base R functionality, and uses different functions than those in *R4DS*.
 So, I have written (am writing) equivalent tidyverse R code to replace the code examples

 - [QSS Tidyverse Code](https://jrnold.github.io/qss-tidy/)